samrobbins85/se-docs/docs/Developer/getTraysInBay.md

 title: getTraysInBay
 ---

-Gets the trays in a given Bay
+Gets all of the trays in a specified bay.
 ## URL
 ```http request
 POST /stockTake/getTraysInBay